TLE4-Pipos-inc/global-to-social-010/README.md

 **Target audience:** International students at Hogeschool Rotterdam's International Business programme (700+ per year) who want to build a social network in a new city.

-**Problem:** Studying together doesn't translate into knowing each other different languages, cultures and a new city make it hard to form connections outside of class.
+**Problem:** Studying together doesn't translate into knowing each other's different languages, cultures and a new city make it hard to form connections outside of class.

 **Solution:** Global To Social 010 matches students into small groups based on shared interests and sends them on social routes through Rotterdam (e.g. a pub crawl or an alcohol-free café route).
 Each stop comes with interest-based conversation starters and interactive challenges that break the ice, while the app tracks group progress and photo collages of the route.